Norway poised to sail past opposition with deep-sea mining licensing plans

 Bergmål said only companies “established in accordance with Norwegian legislation” and registered in Norway will be awarded exploitation licenses.

-There are currently three major deep-sea mining companies based in Norway: Loke Marine Minerals, Green Minerals and Adepth Minerals.
+There are currently three major companies based in Norway: Loke Marine Minerals, Green Minerals and Adepth Minerals.
 Loke also has licenses for areas in the Clarion-Clipperton Zone (CCZ) in international waters, where the U.N.-affiliated International Seabed Authority oversees deep-sea mining activities.
 Green Minerals is in the process of obtaining a license in the CCZ as well.

 2024 65 Norway Mining